The Word Became Flesh and Dwelt Among Us.

 The Word

 In Greek philosophy, “logos” was the impersonal force behind everything.
 It created, but was not eternal.
 Jesus as The Word is so much more.
-In the Old Testament, God spoke His self-revelation (Genesis 1:3).
-In Jesus Christ, He revealed Himself in human form (Hebrews 1-2).
+In the Old Testament, God spoke His self-revelation (Genesis 1:3

 Became Flesh